ShiftyRider/AndroidTV-Remote-for-Sonos-Volume/README.md

 I use CX File Explorer on all my phones and TVs for creating app backups (APKs), file transfers, etc.

 > Maybe sideloading is too much trouble?
 I understand.
 Your solution would be to use the paid version of a button mapper app, which tends to let you map a cURL command or http request directly instead of by pointing to a shortcut.
-(It's not that I'm too cheap to want the paid version -- it's that I'm doing other complicated stuff too, so I need Automate etc no matter what.)
+(It's not that I'm too cheap to want the paid version -- I'm doing other complicated stuff too, so I need Automate etc no matter what.)

 ## UPnP